Skip to Content

 Vegetable and coconut curry served with rice and limes.

-Another delicious curry is our Vegetable & Coconut Curry, which was inspired by a trip to Indonesia.
+Another delicious curry is my Vegetable & Coconut Curry, which was inspired by a trip to Indonesia.
 This mildly spiced dish that is suitable for Vegetarian and Vegan diners, but a great tasting curry that I cook regularly when I want to enjoy a meat-free meal.

-One dish I have cooked for years is our Beef Rendang, a dish I cook regularly for family and friends alike.
+One dish I have cooked for years is my Beef Rendang, a dish I cook regularly for family and friends alike.
 I’ve not met anyone who doesn’t love this mildly spiced slow cooked beef dish.
 I like to serve both these dishes with simple steamed rice as they are so flavoursome they need little accompaniment.

 Family dinners – suggestions for meat free nights?